Kanishka3/ConjugalApp/README.md

 The project follows a simple architecture of MVVM.
 It has two layers that help the ViewModel - PersistanceManager and NetworkMonitor.
 There is a ToastManager that is used when an error or offline case occurs.
-There is CoreData where we save data to show along with the selection It uses SDWebImage to cache images
+There is CoreData where we save data to show along with the selection It uses SDWebImage to cache images.
+It refetches new matches everytime you reopen the app (in case you are online).

 I've tried to keep the code as simple as possible